lemonlabsuk/scala-uri/README.md

 ## Performance Tests

-For the `scala-uri` performance tests head to the [scala-uri-benchmarks](https://github.com/theon/scala-uri-benchmarks) github project
+For the `scala-uri` performance tests head to the [scala-uri-benchmarks](https://github.com/net-a-porter/scala-uri-benchmarks) github project

 # Migration guide from 0.3.x

  * Package changes / import changes
+  * All code moved from `com.netaporter`to `com.netaporter` package
   * `scala-uri` has been organised into the following packages: `encoding`, `decoding`, `config` and `dsl`.
 You will need to update import statments.
  * Name changes
   * `PermissiveDecoder` renamed to `PermissivePercentDecoder`